|

 5.

-What kind of processor should I look for in a new computer?
 The main thing you need to do is to avoid buying any computer which has a Celeron processor by Intel.
-Celerons are deliberately de-tuned to create a marketing distinction between them and Intel’s Pentium processors.
+Celerons are deliberately de-tuned to create a marketing distinction between them and Intel’s Core processors.
 Computers with Celeron’s are very slow and sluggish – avoid them at all costs.
-Beyond avoiding Celerons, most of the processors offered by Intel such as Pentium IV, Pentium M, Pentium D, Pentium Core Duo, etc., are all fine.
+Beyond avoiding Celerons, most of the processors offered by Intel such as Core-i3, -i5 or -i7, etc., are all fine.
 From AMD, their Athlon chips are very good also.

 Back To Top